ChrisCross1983/Home-of-wildlife-animals/README.md

 ## Target Audience

-  - User who are looking for volunteering projects
+  - User interested in volunteering projects
   - User who have an affinity for animals, nature and travel topics
   - User of any age (maybe limited for volunteering in person due to physical effort) or gender and residing all over the world can activley support